-- 1. Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation; - 2 Any disciplinary sanctions imposed on the Respondent; - 3.
-Any remedies provided to the Complainant designed to restore or preserve equal access to the College's education program or activity; - 4.
-Any appeal and the result therefrom;

-- 5. Any Informal Resolution and the result therefrom; - 6 All materials used to train Title IX Coordinators, Investigators, Decision-makers, and any person who facilitates an Informal Resolution process.
-The College will make these training materials publicly available on the College's website; and - 7.
-Any actions, including any supportive measures, taken in response to areport or Formal Complaint of sexual harassment, including: - a.
+- 1. Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation. - 2.
+Any disciplinary sanctions imposed on the Respondent. - 3.
+Any remedies provided to the Complainant designed to restore or preserve equal access to the College's education program or activity. - 4.
+Any appeal and the result there from. - 5.
+Any Informal Resolution and the result there from. - 6.
+All materials used to train Title IX Coordinators, Investigators, Decision-makers, and any person who facilitates an Informal Resolution process.
+The College will make these training materials publicly available on the College's website. - 7.
+Any actions, including any supportive measures, taken in response to a report or Formal Complaint of sexual harassment, including: - a.
 The basis for all conclusions that the response was not deliberately indifferent; - b.
 Any measures designed to restore or preserve equal access to the College's education program or activity; and - c.
-If no supportive measures were provided to the Complainant, document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+If no supportive measures were provided to the Complainant, document the reasons why such a response was not clearly unreasonable considering the known circumstances.

-The College will also maintain any and all records in accordance with state and federal laws.
+The College will also maintain all records in accordance with state and federal laws.